 The project is Piping Server found in the link below.

-Streaming Data Transfer Server over HTTP/HTTPS: designed for people using pipe in Unix-like OS and even for browser users
+Infinitely transfer between every device over pure HTTP, designed for everyone using Unix pipe and even for browser users

 This project is written in TypeScript.